vladbatushkov/gateway/src/gw-service/readme-phase1.md

     }
 ```

-> Note: Don't forget to replace connection props. with an actual credentials from our secret chat.
+> Note: Don't forget to replace values with an actual credentials from our secret chat.

 - Install HotChocolate Redis package.